-Electronic cigarettes are commonly referred to as e-cigarettes or “vaping,” are just as bad for oral health as regular cigarettes, according to a study.
+Electronic cigarettes, commonly referred to as e-cigarettes or “vaping,” are just as bad for oral health as regular cigarettes, according to a study.
 Researchers found that the chemicals found in e-cigarettes were just as – if not more – harmful to mouth cells than tobacco smoke.
 E-cigarette use can contribute to a host of oral health problems, including tooth loss, mouth cancer, and gum disease.

 E-cigarettes work by heating a liquid – usually made up of propylene glycol, glycerin, water, flavorings, and nicotine – to create an aerosol that the user inhales.
 While e-cigarette users tend to have lower blood nicotine concentrations than smokers of traditional cigarettes, it is hard to make an accurate comparison because nicotine concentrations in e-cigarettes vary so widely.